sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/aws.md

 1. Select **Next: Add Storage**
 1. Select the following settings for the Root volume:

     * **Size (GiB)**: `200` GB minimum *(As a rule of thumb, Sourcegraph needs at least as much space as all your repositories combined take up.
-Allocating as much disk space as you can upfront helps you avoid [resizing your boot disk](https://cloud.google.com/compute/docs/disks/add-persistent-disk#resize_pd) later on.)*
+Allocating as much disk space as you can upfront helps you avoid [resizing your root volume](https://aws.amazon.com/premiumsupport/knowledge-center/expand-root-ebs-linux/) later on.)*
     * **Volume Type**: General Purpose SSD (gp2)

 1. Select **Next: ...** until you get to the **Configure Security Group** page.
 Then add the following rules: